 \begin{proof} Proof that (ii) implies (i).
 Assume that $g\in G$ does not belong to any of the subgroups $H\in X$.
 Then, since $X$ is conjugation invariant, it cannot be conjugated into such a subgroup.
 Hence by the Mackey formula, $\chi_{\Ind_H^G(V)}(g)=0$ for all $H\in X$ and $V$.
 So by (ii), for any irreducible representation $W$ of $G$, $\chi_W(g)=0$.
 But irreducible characters span the space of class functions, so any class function vanishes on $g$, which is a contradiction.

 Proof that (i) implies (ii).
-Let $U$ be a virtual representation of $G$ (i.e., a linear combination of irreducible representations with nonzero integer coefficients) such that $(\chi_U,\chi_{\Ind_H^GV})=0$ for all $H,V$.
+Let $U$ be a virtual representation of $G$ over $\Bbb C$ (i.e., a linear combination of irreducible representations with nonzero integer coefficients) such that $(\chi_U,\chi_{\Ind_H^GV})=0$ for all $H,V$.
 So by Frobenius reciprocity, $(\chi_{U|_H},\chi_V)=0$.
 This means that $\chi_U$ vanishes on $H$ for any $H\in X$.
 Hence by (i), $\chi_U$ is identically zero.
-This implies (ii). \end{proof}
+This implies (ii) (because of the above remark). \end{proof}

 \begin{corollary} Any irreducible character of a finite group is a rational linear combination of induced characters from its cyclic subgroups. \end{corollary}